 Voting in council elections is conducted by post.
-All election materials, including your ballot papers, are mailed directly to the postal address you provided on the electoral roll.
-The mailout of postal voting packs begins after nominations close.
+All election materials, including your ballot papers, are mailed directly to the postal address you provide on the electoral roll.

-- a ballot paper for each election being contested in the council area for which you are entitled to vote
+- a ballot paper for the election being contested in the council area for which you are entitled to vote (for example - mayor, area councillors or ward councillors)

 - a candidate profile brochure